 - e) To prepare annual service plans linked to the Council Plan identifying any budgetary implications for inclusion in the Medium Term Financial Plan for Member consideration. - f) To ensure that spending remains within the service's overall cash limit, and that individual budget heads are not overspent, by monitoring the budget and taking appropriate corrective action where significant variations from the approved budget are forecast.
-Variances in excess of £50k should be reported with an explanation to the Chief Finance Officer. - g) Prepare budget action plans where a significant overspend is forecast.
-The action plan should identify how expenditure will be brought back into line with budget, either by taking corrective action, or through the proposed use of compensating savings elsewhere in their budget. - h) Report areas of forecast under spend, along with the implications for future years, for corporate consideration of where any available resources should be re-allocated.
-The use of budget savings other than in accordance with the approved budget is not permitted without Cabinet approval. - Consult with the Chief Finance Officer and seek advice on further action to be taken before any commitments are incurred, where these are not covered by the Council's approved budget. - j) Report significant variations from budget to the Chief Finance Officer, who will report the position and any budget actions plans in the overall budget monitoring report to Cabinet.
+Variances in excess of £50k should be reported with an explanation to the Chief Finance Officer. - g) Prepare budget action plans where an overspend variance of greater than 0.5% of budget is forecast at Portfolio level.
+The action plan should identify if mitigation of the overspend is possible and explain the action that can be taken to show how expenditure will be brought back into line with budget, and identify any pressures that cannot be mitigated by such action which may need corporate attention and resolution. - h) Report areas of forecast under spend, along with the implications for future years, for corporate consideration of where any available resources should be re-allocated.
+The use of budget savings other than in accordance with the approved budget is not permitted without Cabinet approval. - Consult with the Chief Finance Officer and seek advice on further action to be taken before any commitments are incurred, where these are not covered by the Council's approved budget. - j) Report significant variations from budget to the Chief Finance Officer, who will report the position and any budget actions plans in the overall budget monitoring report to Cabinet and subsequently to Corporate Overview and Scrutiny Committee.
 In certain circumstances it may be that the significance of the variance requires a separate report to Cabinet for consideration or approval.
-The report will outline the reasons for the projected variance, the implications for future years' budgets, along with the budget action plan to bring expenditure in line with the budget. - k) Budget action plans will be monitored by the relevant Chief Officer who will notify the Chief Finance Officer should it emerge that a budget action plan will fail to prevent an overspend.
-The Chief Finance Officer will report the position to Cabinet. - In exceptional cases submit reports to the Cabinet and to the Authority, in consultation with Chief Finance Officer, where a Chief Officer is unable to balance expenditure and resources within existing approved budgets under his or her control, requesting a supplementary budget allocation for the current financial year only. - m) Nothing in the Financial Procedure Rules shall prevent expenditure being incurred which is essential to meet any immediate needs arising from an emergency, including any expenditure under Section 155 of the Local Government and Housing Act 1989 (Emergency Financial Assistance Scheme, formerly known as the "Belwin" scheme).
+The report will outline the reasons for the projected variance, the implications for future years' budgets, along with the budget action plan to bring expenditure in line with the budget wherever possible. - k) Budget action plans will be monitored by the relevant Chief Officer who will notify the Chief Finance Officer should it emerge that a budget action plan will fail to prevent an overspend.
+The Chief Finance Officer will report the position to Cabinet. - In exceptional cases submit reports to the Cabinet and to the Authority, in consultation with Chief Finance Officer, where a Chief Officer is unable to balance expenditure and resources within existing approved budgets under his or her control, requesting a supplementary budget allocation for the current financial year only. - m) Nothing in the Financial Procedure Rules shall prevent expenditure being incurred which is essential to meet any immediate needs arising from an emergency, including any expenditure under Section 155 of the Local n) To ensure compliance with the scheme of virement.

+Government and Housing Act 1989 (Emergency Financial Assistance Scheme, formerly known as the "Belwin" scheme).
 Such action shall only be taken after consultation with the Chief Finance Officer, and any such expenditure must be reported retrospectively to the Cabinet, and the funding for such expenditure must be agreed as soon as possible.